Spider-Man 2 (2004 video game): Console version

-Two years after the events of the first game, Peter Parker is struggling to balance his civilian life with his duties as Spider-Man.
+2 years after the events of the first game, Peter Parker is struggling to balance his civilian life with his duties as Spider-Man.
 This dramatically affects his personal life, as he is frequently late or absent for school and leisure time with his friends: his crush, Mary Jane Watson, and best friend Harry Osborn, who blames Spider-Man for his father's death.
-While stopping a museum robbery, Spider-Man encounters cat burglar Black Cat, who manages to escape from him.
-Black Cat later returns and befriends Spider-Man, helping him fight crime on several occasions.
+While stopping a museum robbery, Spider-Man encounters the cat burglar Black Cat, who manages to escape from him.
+Black Cat later returns and befriends Spider-Man, helping him fight crime several times.

-Spider-Man defeats the supervillain Rhino and is challenged by special effects artist Quentin Beck to partake in a series of "games" meant to prove he is a fraud.
+Spider-Man defeats the supervillain Rhino and is challenged by SFX artist Quentin Beck to partake in a series of "games" meant to prove he is a fraud.
 After Spider-Man prevails, an embarrassed Beck assumes the identity of "Mysterio" and leads attacks on both an opera and the Statue of Liberty, which Spider-Man foils.
 He then finds Mysterio's hideout and overcomes another series of challenges, learning that Mysterio is a fraud in the process.
-However, he is unable to capture him due to Mysterio using illusions.
+However, he is unable to capture him because Mysterio uses illusions.

-Harry introduces Peter to Dr. Otto Octavius, a nuclear scientist who is trying to make a fusion power experiment, sponsored by Oscorp, which would provide an unlimited power source to Manhattan.
+Harry introduces Peter to Otto Octavius, a nuclear scientist who is trying to make a fusion power experiment, sponsored by Oscorp, which would provide an unlimited power source to Manhattan.
 Octavius befriends and begins to mentor Peter throughout their subsequent meetings.
-While handling hazardous materials, Octavius wears a harness of powerful robotic tentacle arms with artificial intelligence.
-During a public demonstration Peter and Harry attend, a power spike causes the fusion reactor to destabilize.
-Octavius refuses to shut down the reactor, which goes critical – killing his wife and burning the inhibitor chip blocking the arms from his nervous system.
+While handling hazardous materials, Octavius wears a harness of robotic tentacle arms with artificial intelligence.
+During a public demonstration Peter and Harry attended, a power spike caused the fusion reactor to destabilize.
+Octavius refuses to shut down the reactor, which goes critical, killing his wife and burning his AI inhibitor chip.
 Peter, as Spider-Man, shuts the experiment down, destroying it in the process.
-Later, the arms' AI begins to influence Octavius, and he becomes the villain Doctor Octopus after a confrontation with his former friend and colleague, Curt Connors.
+Later, the arms' AI begins to influence Octavius negatively, and he becomes the villain Doctor Octopus after a confrontation with his former friend and colleague, Curt Connors.
 Blaming Spider-Man for what happened to him, Octavius becomes determined to retry his experiment and robs a bank to fund it.
-Peter, who is coincidentally there with his Aunt May, suits up as Spider-Man and fights Octavius.
+Coincidentally, Peter is there with his Aunt May, so he suits up as Spider-Man and fights Octavius.
 Octavius takes May hostage, forcing Spider-Man to rescue her while Octavius escapes with the stolen money.